-It’s been almost a decade since the financial crisis, yet small business lending has not recovered.
+It’s been a decade since the financial crisis, yet small business lending has not recovered.
 Why is this the case?
 And why is getting a loan so difficult?
 To learn why, let’s look at two big factors that affect your chances of getting a business loan:

 One: It's expensive for lenders to make small business loans